nicvagn/Gambit-Pairing/README.md

 5. **Pairings and Results:**
     - Prepare next round and enter results in the pairings table.
     - Use quick result buttons or select from the dropdown.
-    - Manually adjust pairings if needed.
+    - Manually adjust pairings if needed (right-click pairing row).
     - Undo last round's results if necessary.
 6. **Standings & Cross-Table:**
     - View current standings and tiebreaks in the Standings tab.